hima-97/ECG-Arrhythmia-Classification/README.md

 #  Application Of Machine Learning For Single-Lead ECG-Based Arrhythmia Classification Via Smart Wearable Devices
 This repository contains a comprehensive machine learning project aimed at classifying heartbeats from single-lead ECG data, pivotal for smart wearable devices.
 It demonstrates an advanced application of machine learning algorithms in biomedical signal processing, highlighting my proficiency in both fields.

 The project's core objective is to categorize three types of heartbeats: normal (N), supraventricular (S), and ventricular (V), using single-lead ECG signals.
 This classification is crucial for real-time cardiac monitoring in wearable technology.
 The project adopts a meticulous approach, encompassing data preprocessing, feature extraction, selection, and model evaluation, culminating in the implementation of a Random Forest classifier.

 A detailed of the project, including methodology, experiments, and results, is accessible [here](https://github.com/hima-97/ECG-Arrhythmia-Classification/blob/master/Himanshu%20Kumar%20-%20Application%20of%20Machine%20Learning%20for%20Single-Lead%20ECG-Based%20Arrhythmia%20Classification%20via%20Smart%20Wearable%20Devices.pdf)

 # Methodology
 The approach adopted in this project is methodical and comprehensive, starting from the preprocessing of raw ECG data to the deployment of a Random Forest classifier.

 Key phases include data preprocessing, feature extraction, feature selection, model training, and evaluation.

 The project emphasizes on mutual information for feature selection, ensuring the model focuses on the most relevant aspects of the ECG data.

 # Data Preprocessing
 The preprocessing phase is fundamental in transforming raw ECG data into a format suitable for machine learning algorithms.
 This process involves several steps:

-* Baseline Wander Removal: Utilizes a high-pass Butterworth filter to eliminate low-frequency noise, ensuring signal stability.
+* Baseline Wander Removal: A high-pass Butterworth filter eliminates low-frequency noise, ensuring signal stability.
-* Noise Reduction: Implements a band-reject Butterworth filter to diminish 60 Hz AC interference, enhancing signal clarity.
+* Noise Reduction: A band-reject Butterworth filter diminishes 60 Hz AC interference, enhancing signal clarity.
-* High-frequency Noise Removal: Employs a low-pass Butterworth filter to remove unwanted high-frequency components.
+* High-frequency Noise Removal: A low-pass Butterworth filter removes unwanted high-frequency components.
-* Signal Normalization: Standardizes the signal magnitude, bringing it within a uniform range for consistent analysis.
+* Signal Normalization: Standardizes the signal magnitude within a uniform range for consistent analysis.

 # Feature Extraction
 Feature extraction is a crucial step in representing ECG signals in a way that highlights characteristics relevant to heartbeat classification.
 It includes: